-Olive is a slow growing evergreen tree with gnarled trunk and slender grey, fissured branches.
-It may reach up to 50 feet in height at its natural habitat and may live for more than 500 years.
-It grows well under frost free dry environments assisted by well-drained, warm soil conditions.
+Olive is a slow-growing evergreen tree with a gnarled trunk and slender gray, fissured branches.
+It may reach up to 50 feet in height in its natural habitat and may live for more than 500 years.
+It grows well under frost-free dry environments assisted by well-trained, warm soil conditions.

 Olive fruits are generally picked when they become plump, mature, turn light green to yellow-green, and begin to soft (veraison stage).
-Olives harvested at this stage contain high quantities of polyphenol, and are believed to be at their best for oil extraction.
+Olives harvested at this juncture contain high quantities of polyphenol and are believed to be at their best for oil extraction.

-Cold pressed olive oil from the freshly harvested berries feature light green to deep-yellow in color depending on their maturity and veraison stage.
+Cold-pressed olive oil from the freshly harvested berries features light green to deep yellow depending on their maturity and veraison stage.
 Green olives yield greenish, bitter, and pungent oil while black fruits can be pressed to relatively less pungent, yellow oil.
 Fresh oil has very low free fatty acids (FFA), and natively cold-pressed oil should have less than 0.5% FFA.
 In general, virgin oils should have less than 0.8% FFA.

 Extra-virgin is the highest grade of olive oil.
 As with all virgin oils, it is pressed mechanically without employing chemicals or excess heat.
 Its specific gravity @ 15.5 °C is 0.9150–0.9180, Iodine value-75–94, and saponification value-184–195.

-Olive oil is the best edible oil in terms of palatability, stability, lipid profile, and safety profiles.
+Olive oil is the best edible oil in terms of palatability, stability, lipid profile, and safety profile.

 It is rich in energy; 100 g oil provides 884 calories.
-However, its high ratio of mono-unsaturated fatty acids to saturated fatty acids qualifies it as one of the healthiest oil for consumption.
+However, its high ratio of monounsaturated fatty acids to saturated fatty acids qualifies it as one of the healthiest oils for consumption.

-Extra virgin oil has high smoke point at 450 °F (210 ºC).
-This property of olive is crucial while employing it in high-temperature cooking; as in deep-frying of certain food items.
+Extra virgin oil has a high smoke point at 450 °F (210 ºC).
+This property of olive is crucial when employing it in high-temperature cooking; as in deep-frying of certain food items.

 Olive oil has an excellent lipid profile.
-Saturated, mono-unsaturated and polyunsaturated (SFA: MUFA: PUFA= 14: 77: 9) fats in it are distributed at healthy proportions.
+Saturated, monounsaturated, and polyunsaturated (SFA: MUFA: PUFA= 14: 77: 9) fats in it distributed in good proportions.

 Natively cold-pressed oil is one of the stable cooking oils featuring a very long shelf life.

-Olive oil has distinct flavor and taste.
-Unlike many other oils, which are extracted from nuts and seeds, the olive is obtained from the olive berries and hence, carries large amounts of plant-derived anti-oxidants, phyto-sterols, and vitamins.
+Olive oil has a distinct flavor and taste.
+Unlike many other oils, which are extracted from nuts and seeds, the oil is obtained from olive berries and hence, carries large amounts of plant-derived antioxidants, phytosterols, and vitamins.

 Olive oil, especially extra virgin, contains tyrosol phenolic compounds such as oleuropein and oleocanthal.
-These compounds are responsible for its bitter, and pungent taste.
-Oleocanthal, oleurpein, and its derivative hydroxytyrosol are nature’s most powerful anti-oxidants.
-Together with vitamin E and carotenoids, they play a vital role fighting against cancer, inflammation, coronary artery disease, degenerative nerve diseases, diabetes…etc.
+These compounds are responsible for olive's bitter, and pungent taste.
+Oleocanthal, oleuropein, and its derivative hydroxytyrosol are nature’s most powerful antioxidants.
+Together with vitamin E and carotenoids, they play a vital role in fighting against cancer, inflammation, coronary artery disease, degenerative nerve diseases, diabetes, etc.

-Studies suggest that oleocanthal has ibuprofen (NSAID) like ant-inflammatory activities.
-Mediterranean diet that uses olive oil may be responsible in part for the low incidence of coronary artery disease.
+Studies suggest that oleocanthal has ibuprofen (NSAID) like anti-inflammatory activities.
+The Mediterranean diet that uses olive oil may be responsible in part for the low incidence of coronary artery disease.

 Olive oil is rich in vitamin E. 100 g fresh extra-virgin oil contains 14.39 mcg (about 96% of RDA) of alpha-tocopherol.
-Vitamin E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucus membranes and skin through protecting it from harmful oxygen-free radicals.
+Vitamin E is a powerful lipid-soluble antioxidant required for maintaining the integrity of the cell membrane of mucosa and skin by protecting it from harmful oxygen-free radicals.

-Additionally, extra-virgin oil is also a very good source of vitamin K; 100 g provides about 50% of DRI.
-Vitamin K has a potential role in the increase of bone mass by promoting osteotrophic activity in the bone.
-It also has established role in the treatment of Alzheimer's disease patients by limiting neuronal damage in the brain.
+Additionally, extra-virgin oil is also an excellent source of vitamin-K. 100 g provides about 50% of DRI.
+Vitamin K has a potential role in the increase of bone mass by promoting osteotropic activity in the bone.
+It also has established a role in the treatment of Alzheimer's disease patients by limiting neuronal damage in the brain.

 In the markets, several different grades of olive oils can be displayed for sale.
-Buy fresh, cold-pressed oil that employed mature greenish-yellow olive berries since it is the purest and more superior in flavor and rich in anti-oxidants.
-Native oil extracted using traditional methods is devoid of chemicals, less acidic, has highest smoke point, and long shelf life.
+Buy fresh, cold-pressed oil that employs ripe greenish-yellow fruits since it is considered the purest, highest-graded oil, has superior flavor, and is rich in antioxidants.
+Native oil extracted using traditional methods is devoid of chemicals, less acidic, has the highest smoke point, and long shelf life.

-Extra virgin oil can also be cold pressed, however, using machines, without adding chemicals or excessive heat.
-It has acid content of less than 0.8%.
-Following this are; virgin-oil at 1.5%, and ordinary virgin oil at less than 3%.
+Extra virgin oil can also be cold-pressed, however, using machines, without adding chemicals or excessive heat.
+It has an acidity content of less than 0.8%.
+Following this are; virgin oil at 1.5%, and conventional virgin oil at less than 3%.

 Pomace olive oil is refined oil obtained from the final pressings under high heat and pressure.
 It is inferior in quality and generally not used for cooking.

-Olive oil is the chief edible oil of Mediterranean, Asia Minor, as well as North African regions.
-However, its use is fast spreading across the continents, particularly among the health-conscious people.
+Olive oil is the leading edible oil of the Mediterranean, Asia Minor, as well as North African regions.
+However, its use is fast spreading across the continents, particularly among health-conscious people.

-Olive is one of the most sought-after culinary oil used either in raw foods (salad dressing, gourmet oil) or for deep-frying and sautéing vegetables, meat and poultry.
+Olive is one of the most sought-after culinary oils used either in raw foods (salad dressing, gourmet oil) or for deep-frying and sautéing vegetables, meat, and poultry.

 Here are some serving tips